Chapter Fifty Seven I

 “My name is Paul Jordan, this is my associate Jeanne.
 I’m a photographer, we do a lot of fashion work.
 Here is my card,” handing me a plain white business card.

 “We are looking for a spot to do a photo shoot, here in the park.
 My eyes tell me you are perfect for a project we’re doing.
 If you live in town, please tell your parents that I talked to you.
 Give them the card and have them call the magazine.
 They will verify us.
 Have either of you modeled, done any photographic work?” he inquired.

 “No, not a drop.
-I don’t think we have any photos of each other, even on the phone.”
+I don’t think we have any photos of each other.”

 His friend, Jeanne says, “The two together would be devastating.
 You know Mystique magazine?”

 “Yes, I read it.
 I’ve seen your name in it.
 I like the way you use only a color or two.
 It grabs the eye, so vivid.
 It’s a pleasure to meet you both.”

 Paul, “Thank you for noticing, no one but industry people pay the slightest attention to the photographer.
 People think we just point and shoot, like the camera does all the work.”

 He asks, “Please, would you consider doing some test shots with us?
 I’m weary of agency girls, and you two are a force of nature, solid black shimmering liquid perfection against the purest white hair.
 And, Jeanne, do you see?
 It’s natural!
 Completely white hair!
 In fact, I’ve never seen hair so perfectly white, it’s startlingly stunning.
 Amazing.”

 He repeats to his companion, “They are simply amazing.”

 Jeanne, “Please ask your parents to consider it.
 I hope to see you again soon.”